Beads and Candy

 A fascinating vignette of a relationship and disconnect. — Zoetrope

-This is the first piece for my new short story collection to be published soon.
+This is a preview of the first piece for my new short story collection to be published soon.

 In India, you’re taught that there are certain qualities that make you a divine human being. — Deepak Chopra